ldgaetano/trade-in/src/main/scala/contracts/game_lp_issuance/README.md

-# trade-in: Game LP Issuance Contract
+# Trade-In: Game LP Issuance Contract
 Below are the links to the respective documentation for the different versions of the contract.
 The most recent version will be the one currently in use.

 ## Versions